-If you are wondering what you can do after exiting your military service, career in cybersecurity could be the best solution for you.
-Yes, the way to land the job in IT sphere completely differs from your previous experience, but this article will facilitate the process of getting into cyber security.
+If you are wondering what you can do after exiting your military service, a career in cybersecurity could be the best solution for you.
+Yes, the way to land the job in IT sphere completely differs from your previous experience, but this article will facilitate the process of getting into cybersecurity.

 Their loyalty is the essential key to a successful career in cybersecurity.
 Vets are the most reliable people and they can give a guarantee that all information will stay confidential.

 When it comes to performing job duties, veterans bring their dedication to each task.
 A special responsibility falls on them and the main job is to do all their best in order to achieve the desired result.